Application of three-body stability to globular clusters: I. The stability radius: Comparison with previous theoretical work

 For the stability boundary determined in Section~\ref{MSC} to be useful it must first be converted into an equivalent radius from the cluster centre.
-Assuming that the gravitational potential of the cluster is well approximated by a point mass at distances of the tidal radius for clusters of interest then the tidal radius can be written in the same form of \reqOne{rtidal}.
-By converting the period ratio shown in Figure~\ref{fig:sige} into an equivalent semi-major axis ($a_i$) via $T_o = \sigma T_i$ and using the resulting $a_i$ as $r_t$ then the eccentricity dependence itself as defined by $f(e)$ in \reqOne{rtidal} can be determined.
-The values for $f(e)$ as determined from the period ratio $\sigma$ dependence on eccentricity (Figure~\ref{fig:sige}) are shown as the data points in Figure~\ref{fig:rtidal}.
+Assuming that the gravitational potential of the cluster is well approximated by a point mass at distances of the tidal radius for clusters of interest then the stability radius can be written in the same form of \reqOne{rtidal}.
+By converting the period ratio shown in Figure~\ref{fig:sige} into an equivalent semi-major axis ($a_i$) via $T_o = \sigma T_i$ and using the resulting $a_i$ as $r_t$ then the eccentricity dependence itself as defined by $f(e_o)$ in \reqOne{rtidal} can be determined.
+The values for $f(e_o)$ as determined from the period ratio $\sigma$ dependence on eccentricity (Figure~\ref{fig:sige}) are shown as the data points in Figure~\ref{fig:rtidal}.
 These data can be fit by

-where the coefficients are given in Table~\ref{Coefficients} for the minimum, maximum and indicative (chaos) radii.
+where the coefficients are given in Table~\ref{Coefficients} for the minimum, maximum and indicative (unstable) radii.
+Note that the maximum boundary is also well approximated simply by $f_{max} \approx 0.42$, especially for higher eccentricities.

+Recall from Section~\ref{GCRTidal} that stars on prograde orbits are predicted to be preferentially removed relative to stars on retrograde orbits.
+This was also seen in Figure~\ref{gc_Funstable_eout} where only prograde orbits are unstable in the region between $\sigma_{min}$ and $\sigma_{u}$.
+Therefore more stars with retrograde orbits exist in the outer regions on the cluster, leading to a net rotation being predicted between the indicative radii ($f_u$) and the maximum radii ($f_{max}$).

 From Figure~\ref{fig:rtidal} we see that the boundary between stable and unstable orbits occurs interior to both the Read and King tidal radius estimates.
-However the stability boundary is not perfectly equivalent to the tidal radius.
+However the stability boundary is not equivalent to the tidal radius.
 This is because although chaotic orbits will eventually result in the escape of the star from the globular cluster, this occurs via a random walk process.
-Therefore there will be stars remaining outside the distance determined to be the stability boundary, sometimes for many crossing times.
-These stars will have a different velocity dispersion profile to what is expected for a relaxed and isolated globular cluster, a fact that forms the basis for the second paper in this series \citep{PaperII}.

-The dangers of assuming that the tidal radius acts as an instant remover of stars has also been pointed out by \citet{FH2000}.
-They found for GCs on circular orbits that the escape timescales for stars beyond the tidal radii could be long enough to allow some stars to stay in this region indefinitely.
-This means that all predicted tidal radii will be lower limits, as stars outside this region can still be close to the GC while remaining formally unbound.
+Therefore there will be stars remaining outside the stability boundary for approximately 10 GC-galaxy orbits; under various assumptions of the GC orbit and cluster half-mass radius (see Section~\ref{gc:valid}).